WestGrid/trainingMaterials/pages/courses.md

 ---

-Join our training webinars every second Wednesday at 10am Pacific / 11am Mountain.
+Join our training webinars every second Tuesday at 11am Pacific / noon Mountain.
 For more details, check [our events](/blog).

 <!-- For more details, look -->